 If your body stores fat primarily in your abdomen, your risk of type 2 diabetes is greater than if your body stores fat elsewhere.

 The less active you are, the greater your risk.
+Exercise can impact blood sugar levels.
 Physical activity helps you control your weight, uses up glucose as energy and makes your cells more sensitive to insulin.

 The risk of type 2 diabetes increases if your parent or sibling has it.